 Beginning in FY 2002, the District made its transition back to an annual assessment system.
-During this transition, one triennial group shifts into annual assessment each year through FY 2004, beginning with tri-group I (1) in FY 2002.
+During this transition, one triennial group shifted into annual assessment each year through FY 2004, beginning with tri-group I (1) in FY 2002.
 Tri-group II (2) shifted annual assessment in FY 2003, followed by tri-group III (3) in FY 2004.
-All real property in the District is once again assessed on an annual basis.
-The return to annual assessment means that annual assessed values and growth rates are more representatives of their market values.
+All real property in the District is now assessed on an annual basis.
+The return to annual assessment means that annual assessed values and growth rates are more representative of their market values.

-In an effort to limit the increase of real property taxes for homeowners, eligible homeowners will be provided an Assessment Cap Credit.
-Assessment Cap Credit provides that a real property tax bill will not increase by more than 12 percent above the prior year's real property tax bill.
+In an effort to limit the increase of real property taxes for homeowners, eligible homeowners are provided an Assessment Cap Credit.
+The Assessment Cap Credit provides that a real property tax bill will not increase by more than 12 percent above the prior year's real property tax bill.
+The cap on real property value will decrease to 10 percent, effective FY 2006.
 The credit only applies to the principal residence of the property owner (homestead property) and is based on the total assessment for the dwelling and land associated with the dwelling.